kitos/kitos.github.io/src/_content/blog/enjoy-the-little-things_en.md

 ## First building blocks

-Lets start with something really simple lets build a component which can render a numeral using emojis - 4️⃣2️⃣:
+Let's start with something really simple lets build a component which can render a numeral using emojis like this: 4️⃣2️⃣:

 ```jsx
 let emojiDigits = ['0️⃣', '1️⃣', '2️⃣', '3️⃣', '4️⃣', '5️⃣', '6️⃣', '7️⃣', '8️⃣', '9️⃣'];